muhammadshaban89/learn-kubernetes/start-minikube-drive=none/README.md

-How to start minikube , especially when using the none driver.
+How to start minikube ,  when using the none driver.
 ---------------------------------------------------------------

-Here’s how you can fix it step-by-step:
+Here’s how you can do it  step-by-step:

 🛠️ Install crictl on Ubuntu
  Download the latest release: